buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 infinity.)

-For example, let's take a look at the :class:`TrialTestCaseCounter`, which is used by the :ref:`Trial` step to count test cases as they are run.
+For example, let's take a look at the :class:`TrialTestCaseCounter`, which is used by the :ref:`Step-Trial` step to count test cases as they are run.
 As Trial executes, it emits lines like the following:

 .. code-block:: none